-- 6.16.
-Child care facilities should be permitted in all land use Downtown and surrounding Old Town areas. - 6.17.
-Encourage new child care facilities through community tax exemptions.
+- 6.15.
+Monitor the availability of childcare spaces in Ladysmith. - 6.16.
+Child care facilities should be permitted in all land use designations.
+Ideal locations are near parks, schools, employment areas, and in neighbourhoods with a higher proportion of lower income residents, including in the Downtown and surrounding Old Town areas. - 6.17.
+Encourage new child care facilities through community contributions and incentives like revitalization and permissive tax exemptions.